 Not every day you get to see such sights

-Or “There’s beds to be changed if you’re bored Ade?”
+“There’s beds to be changed if you’re bored Ade?”
 I’d say with a grin.
-That got them of their backsides, and their tutting or heavy sighing never deterred me..”……..and Sidney needs support with his toileting when you’re done,” I’d chuckle.
+That got them off their backsides, and their tutting or heavy sighing never deterred me. “……..and Sidney needs support with his toileting when you’re done,” I’d smile.

 As for managers

-And to our manager “Nice of you to retch theatrically then walk on by when you came in late that morning, for the millionth time.”
+And to our manager “Nice of you to retch theatrically then walk on by when you came in late (again) that morning.”
 Ha!
 Now that’s another post — what’s the point of ward managers?

 Over to you